-My eldest child loves stromboli – the filling combinations are endless, but I keep it safe and relatively plain so all three kids are happy with it – I don’t want to cause a riot over the discovery of a sundried tomato contained within.
-For stromboli I use the very same recipes from the previous pizza dough and pizza sauce post, though you could use a commercial pizza sauce if you want to save time.
+The filling combinations are endless, but I keep it safe and relatively plain so all three kids are happy with it – I don’t want to cause a riot over the discovery of a sundried tomato contained within!

-1 quantity of pizza dough, see this recipe.
+- 1 quantity of pizza dough, see recipe linked above

 - Prepare a large baking tray with baking paper and preheat the oven to 200°C.